Softball: United States

 In America, there are more than 1,500 college softball teams spanning five different levels: NCAA Division 1, Division 2, Division 3, NAIA, and NJCAA.
 There are 5 professional softball teams: the Aussie Peppers, the Chicago Bandits, the Cleveland Comets, the California Commotion, and the Canadian Wild.

-Competitive fastpitch softball for girls is growing increasingly popular.
+Competitive fastpitch softball is growing increasingly popular, with an estimated 2.5 million players in the US as of 2024, up from 2.3 million the year prior, with 69.9% of participants being female.
 All over the US, there are thousands of teams that compete year-round at tournaments.
 During most of these tournaments the biggest goal is not winning the tournament, but attempting to get as many college coaches as possible to observe (a) particular player or players.
 Competitive teams are now beginning around eight years old, if not younger.
 Depending on the team they can travel all over the United States or even out of the country such as to Canada, the summer and fall for many weeks and days at a time.

 The World Baseball Softball Confederation (WBSC) regulates rules of play in more than 110 countries, including the United States and Canada; before the WBSC was formed in 2013, the International Softball Federation (ISF) filled this role.
 Its affiliated US Softball (founded in 1933 as Amateur Softball Association) is known as the national governing body of softball in the United States, one of the largest governing bodies for the game in that country with over 240,000 teams, and sponsors annual sectional and World Series championships.
 The United States also has a competitive women's softball team that competes in international tournaments.
 They represented the US each time at the Olympics until softball was removed from the Olympics.
 The USA Softball Men's Fast Pitch National Team has won five World Championships (1966, 1968, 1976, 1980 and 1988) and three other medals.
 In the Pan-American Games, Team USA has made the finals in all seven appearances at the Games when Men's Fast Pitch was played.

 Other national and regional sanctioning bodies also exist, including: NCAA, NFHS, USSSA, ISA, NSA, WSL, USFA, Triple Crown and SASL just to name a few.
 The USSSA, founded in 1968 as the United States Slo-Pitch Softball Association, but renamed in 1997 to the United States Specialty Sports Association, is the only association that still has a men's major slow-pitch program alive.
 Currently, the USSSA program is run out of Viera, FL.